Overview Dashboards

 * Math channels that are derived from raw signals, e.g. `temperature_fahrenheit` \

-Read more here: [functions](https://docs.marpledata.com/docs/marple-insight/user-manuals/visualisation/functions "mention")
+Read more here: [Functions](/docs/marple-insight/user-manuals/visualisation/functions.md)

 * Dataset metadata, e.g. `driver`, `location`, etc